fditraglia/fditraglia.github.io/research.md

 - A Generalized Focused Information Criterion for GMM Model and Moment Selection ([paper]({{ site.base }}/pdf/GFIC_paper.pdf))

 ## In Progress
-- Model Selection for Treatment Allocation (with Debopam Bhattacharya)
 	-  A Framework for Eliciting, Incorporating, and Disciplining Identification Beliefs in Linear Models (with Camilo Garcia-Jimeno)
+  -  Estimating the Effects of Online Discussions on Student Performance (with Aislinn Bohren and Petra Todd)
+  -  High-Dimensional Sparse Bayesian Variable Selection (with Sid Chib)
+	-  A Frequentist Approach to Covariate Choice in Treatment Assignment Problems (with Debopam Bhattacharya)
 -  Ultra-High Dimensional Sparse Bayesian Model Selection (with Sid Chib)